-*Remember that the longer you let it sit and ripen at room temperature, the better the texture will be.
+*Just please remember that the longer you let it sit at room temperature, the better the texture will be.

 I’m pretty excited with how close to the real deal this new, smaller batch, faster fudge recipe turned out!

 I can’t believe that it tastes exactly the same but only takes about one fifth of the time to make and a smaller batch means it costs less to make, so that’s a total win for me and you!

 If you like this recipe, please make sure to do me a solid and share this post via social media or even send the link to my url to your friends via email.
-Either way, it really helps allow me to continue to share some of my favorite things and I appreciate it!
+Either way, it really helps allow me to continue to share some of my favorite things and I truly do appreciate it!

 If you would like to check out my entire sweet tooth section, you won’t be sorry.
 You can find that here.